estruyf/blog-content/content/posts/2022-09-02-adding-editor-actions-for-your-extension-webview-in-visual-studio-code-became-easier.md

 ---
-title: Adding editor actions for your extension webview in VSCode
+title: "Adding editor actions for your extension webview in VSCode"
-longTitle: Adding editor actions for your extension webview in Visual Studio Code
+longTitle: "Adding editor actions for your extension webview in Visual Studio Code"
-slug: /adding-editor-actions-extension-webview-vscode/
+slug: "/adding-editor-actions-extension-webview-vscode/"
-description: In this article, Elio explains how you can take advantage of the activeWebviewPanelId context key to enable or disable commands in Visual Studio Code extensions
+description: "In this article, Elio explains how you can take advantage of the activeWebviewPanelId context key to enable or disable commands in Visual Studio Code extensions"
-date: 2022-09-02T07:25:34.216Z
+date: "2022-09-02T07:25:34.216Z"
-lastmod: 2022-09-02T07:25:34.216Z
+lastmod: "2022-09-02T07:25:34.216Z"
-preview: /social/4d0756a1-b4a0-4f11-ac3a-c8e8f696cf18.png
+preview: "/social/c04cad11-5d6f-4a80-9d18-c6dfdbcff93f.png"
 draft: false
 comments: true
 tags:
-  - Development
+  - "Development"
-  - Visual Studio Code
+  - "Visual Studio Code"
-  - Webview
+  - "Webview"
-type: post
+type: "post"
 ---

 In Visual Studio Code extension development, you may need a webview to give the developer/user the best experience for using your extension/functionalities.